raghad174/Phishing_Website_Detection_using_Machine_Learning/README.md

 ## Results Summary

-Six machine learning models were evaluated for phishing website detection.
+Six machine learning models were evaluated using multiple evaluation metrics.

-Among the evaluated models, **XGBoost** achieved the best overall performance with the highest Accuracy and F1-score.
+Among all evaluated models, **XGBoost** achieved the best overall performance across Accuracy, F1-score, MCC, and PR-AUC while also achieving one of the highest ROC-AUC values.

-Random Forest and Decision Tree also achieved strong performance, while Support Vector Machine obtained the highest Precision.

-The project also includes exploratory data analysis, feature importance analysis, class imbalance discussion, and a critical evaluation of the original study.
+Random Forest achieved very similar results, making both ensemble models the strongest classifiers for phishing website detection.

+The project also includes:

+- Exploratory Data Analysis
+- Feature Importance Analysis
+- Correlation Analysis
+- Class Distribution Analysis
+- ROC Curve Analysis
+- Precision–Recall Curve Analysis
+- Threshold Analysis
+- Critical evaluation of the original project

 ---

 ## Author

-This repository was created as part of a university assignment on phishing website detection using machine learning.
+This repository was created as part of the **Data Science in Cybersecurity** course at the **University of Haifa**.